waynodiablo/Oystercard/battle_ships_web/battle_ships_web_rspec.md

 Failed examples:

-rspec ./spec/feature/starting_a_game_spec.rb:4 # Starting a new game Registering
+rspec ./spec/feature/starting_a_game_spec.rb:4 # Starting a new game I am asked to enter my name
 ```

 **What just happened?** RSpec is telling us that it cannot find a link named _New Game_ in the homepage.
 But, how is it possible that RSpec was able to go to the homepage?
 Which homepage?
 At this point in time we haven't even created anything apart from our feature file.
 What's going on?